 In the following image, the bike trail symbology defined in ArcGIS Pro is shown on the left, and the buttons that were automatically generated from this symbology are shown on the right.

 - Create feature layers in ArcGIS Pro that represent the data you want to capture.

 Each layer will be presented as a group of buttons in QuickCapture.

 - Optionally create coded value domains to constrain values that can be collected in fields.

 These coded values can help to define the symbology of your feature layer.
 The symbology of a feature layer is used when generating your QuickCapture project.
 Consider adding fields that your project can automatically populate, for example, timestamp, user name, or location accuracy.

 - Publish your feature layer to your ArcGIS organization.
 Share the feature layer if others are to add records to it, and enable attachments if you intend to add photo capture to your buttons.

-Use existing feature services
+Use existing feature layers

 Create a QuickCapture project

 Projects are created and modified on the web from existing feature layers.